betaglot/plantabeta/docs/index.md

 hero:
   name: Plantbeta
   text:
-  tagline: Plant Trees More Efficiently!
+  tagline: The examples, guides, and reference you need—whether you're planting in the mountains of British Columbia, the wetlands of the Canadian Shield, or anywhere in between.
+Take advantage of these resources to develop your ability to plant faster and with higher quality.
   # image:
   #   src: /BetaLogo.png
   #   alt: BetaLogo
   actions:
     - theme: brand
-      text: Get Started
+      text: I'm new to Plantbeta
       link: /guide/What/WhatPlantbeta
-    - text: 🟩🔻🔷💜🟠
-      link: /reference/ReferenceOverview
-    - text: Tutorial
-      link: /tutorials/TutorialsOverview
-    - text: Develop
-      link: /dev/DevOverview

 features:
-  - icon: 💵
+  - icon: 🌲
-    title:  Plantbeta is a system that lets you work more quickly
-    details: You can learn to use Plantbeta and see almost immediate gains in productivity and lower maintenance costs.
+    title:  Examples
+    details: Accelerate your planter development by example.
+    link: /examples/Overview
   - icon: 🛠️
-    title: Under Construction
-    details: Last Updated February 27, 2024.
-This website is a prototype, not the final product
+    title: Last Updated February 28, 2024.
+    details: 67 days until May 5, 2024
     link: /dev/DevOverview
-  - icon: ⏳
+  - icon: 🔍
-    title: 68 days
-    details: until May 5 start day!
+    title: Browse the Reference Section
+    details: Find information about Plantbeta's Elements you're using
+    link: /reference/RefOverview
 ---